 Bentonsport shops now located downtown and one block east on Des Moines St.

-Bentonsport Shops' Schedule for 2025
+Bentonsport Shops' Schedule for 2026

-Greef General Store is open Wednesdays through Sundays from 10 am to 4 pm.
+Greef General Store is open Fridays through Sundays from 10 am to 4 pm until May 1.
+At that time the shop will open Wednesday thru Sunday 10 am to 4 pm.

 Treen Wood and Metal Works is open May 1 through Oct.
 21, Hours open are Wed. through Sat.
 10 am to 4 p.m.
 Sundays noon to 4 p.m.